One Million Trees Initiative

 A Collaboration Across Metro Atlanta

 The One Million Trees Initiative is an exciting collaboration of metro Atlanta cities, regional nonprofit organizations, and Trees Atlanta.
-Combining our efforts, together we will plant and conserve one million trees across metro Atlanta by 2030.
+Individuals can also report trees planted.

 How can you help us reach one million trees?